freeCodeCamp/freeCodeCamp/guide/english/sql/sql-aliases/index.md

 +-------------+------------------------+

 ```
-You can also use AS to assign a name to a table to make it easier to reference in joins.
+You can also use "AS" to assign a name to a table to make it easier to reference in joins.

 ```sql
 SELECT ord.product, ord.ord_number, ord.price, cust.cust_name, cust.cust_number FROM customer_table AS cust